akshat-o5/Todo-App-Backend/README.md

 # Todo App

 A basic Todo App built with Flask and MySQL.
+Stay organized and boost your productivity with our intuitive ToDo app!
+Effortlessly manage tasks, set priorities, and track your progress with a user-friendly interface.
+Whether you're tackling work projects or personal goals, this app simplifies your day, helping you stay focused on what matters most.
+Never miss a deadline again – download our ToDo app and take control of your tasks with ease!

 ## Features
 - Add, update, and delete Todo items.